-In the 17th century, people were tortured and publically executed here, and in the 19th and into the 20th centuries, it housed a sick ward with tuberculosis patients.
+In the 17th century, people were tortured and publically executed here.
+In the 19th and 20th centuries, it housed a sick ward with tuberculosis patients.
 Take a tour through the building, now a museum, to hear the stories of the tragic spirits who continue to roam its dimly lit halls.

 Palazzo Dario — Venice, Italy

-Take a boat ride along the Grand Canal and you'll see many historic facades lining the waterway.
+Take a boat ride along the Grand Canal in Venice and you'll see many historic facades lining the waterway.
 But be warned that one is cursed: Palazzo Dario, aka "the house that kills."

 The Haunted Vicarage — Borgvattnet, Sweden